Anirudh-RV/ImageAnnotation/README.md

 END OF 8th REQUIREMENT
 ########--------------------------------------------------------------------------------------------------
-to accomplish requirement : 9
+to accomplish requirement : 9 (COMPLETE)

 9. SignUp and SignIn functionality